 A thread of ophthalmology has been designed to weave through the pre-clinical curriculum of years 1 and 2.
-This thread includes approximately 10 hours of ophthalmology lectures as they relate to the body system being studied and approximately 8 hours of small group sessions, led by clinical instructors that focus on ophthalmic history taking, clinical examination skills, and red flag signs and symptoms.
+This thread includes approximately 10 hours of ophthalmology podcasts as they relate to the body system being studied and approximately 8 hours of small group sessions, led by clinical instructors that focus on ophthalmic history taking, clinical examination skills, and red flag signs and symptoms.
 Preclinical students also participate in a focused clinical experience for an afternoon examining eye clinic patients.
 In this way, each student is exposed to major ophthalmic diseases, significant ophthalmic signs/symptoms, and obtains actual examination experience, all of which are useful in the practice of any medical specialty.

 In the third year, a two-week selective rotation is offered during the Surgery Clerkship.
 This selective is particularly useful to students intending to pursue careers in internal medicine, emergency medicine, neurology, family practice, pediatrics, and any surgical specialty, as eye problems are pervasive in all types of medical practice.
 Students become part of the ophthalmology team at any of the teaching hospitals and are expected to perform clinical examinations with supervision, observe ophthalmic surgery, and learn to instrument tie ophthalmic size sutures.
 They also receive instruction through lectures, reading and internet assignments, grand rounds attendance, discussion, demonstrations, and visits to the ophthalmic pathology laboratory.

-The fourth-year medical student program is made up of several elective programs, all called the Advanced Clinical Clerkship.
+The fourth-year medical student program is made up of various 3-week-long electives.
 These are open to both UCLA and visiting medical students.
-Electives include OP250.01 (based at Jules Stein Eye Institute), OP250.04 (based at the Olive View Hospital eye clinic), OP250.09(based in the clinical practices of supporting course faculty), and OP264.01 (an ophthalmic pathology rotation).
-Please see the David Geffen School of Medicine Elective Course Descriptions at the link below for more details.
 All elective courses provide extensive exposure to the clinical practice of ophthalmology and the basic scientific knowledge on which it rests.
+Electives include: